Systems of interacting diffusions with partial annihilation through membranes: Characterization of the mean and the variance

-Identity \eqref{E:First_Iteration_XY_n} follows directly from Corollary \ref{cor:DynkinAnnihilatingDiffusionModel} by taking $f(s,\mu)=\<P^+_{T-s}\phi_+,\,\mu^+\>+\<P^-_{T-s}\phi_-,\,\mu^-\>$.
+Identity \eqref{E:First_Iteration_XY_n} follows directly from Corollary~\ref{cor:DynkinAnnihilatingDiffusionModel} by taking $f(s,\mu)=\langle P^+_{T-s}\phi_+, \mu^+\rangle+\langle P^-_{T-s}\phi_-, \mu^-\rangle$.

-For (\ref{E:Second_Moment_XY_n}), we can apply Lemma \ref{L:KeyMtgReflectedDiffusion_time} and Theorem \ref{T:KeyMtgAnnihilatingDiffusionModel_time}, with $f_s(\mu)= \<P^+_{T-s}\phi_+,\mu^+\>^2$ and $g_s(\mu)=\frac{1}{N}\<\textbf{a}_+\nabla P^+_{T-s}\phi_+ \cdot \nabla P^+_{T-s}\phi_+,\,\mu^+\>$, to obtain
+For (\ref{E:Second_Moment_XY_n}), we can apply Lemma~\ref {L:KeyMtgReflectedDiffusion_time} and Theorem~\ref {T:KeyMtgAnnihilatingDiffusionModel_time}, with $f_s(\mu)= \langle P^+_{T-s}\phi_+, \mu^+\rangle^2$ and $g_s(\mu)=\frac{1}{N}\langle \mathbf {a}_+\nabla P^+_{T-s}\phi_+ \cdot\nabla P^+_{T-s}\phi_+, \mu^+\rangle$, to obtain

 Note that the term with a factor $\frac{1}{N}$ converges to zero as $N\to\infty$.
-This can be proved by the same argument for the bound of the quadratic variation $\E^{\mu}[(M^{(\phi_+,\phi_-)}_t)^2]$ in Corollary \ref{Cor:KeyMtgAnnihilatingDiffusionModel}.
-Hence we have (\ref{E:Second_Moment_XY_n}). \end{pf}
+This can be proved by the same argument for the bound of the quadratic variation $\E^{\mu}[(M^{(\phi_+,\phi_-)}_t)^2]$ in Corollary~\ref{Cor:KeyMtgAnnihilatingDiffusionModel}.
+Hence, we have (\ref{E:Second_Moment_XY_n}). \end{pf}

-We now derive the integral equations satisfied by the integrands (with respect to $dr$) on the right hand side of (\ref{E:First_Iteration_XY_n}) and (\ref{E:Second_Moment_XY_n}).
-The integrand (with respect to $dr$) of the right hand side of (\ref{E:Second_Moment_XY_n}) is of the form
+We now derive the integral equations satisfied by the integrands (with respect to $dr$) on the right-hand side of (\ref {E:First_Iteration_XY_n}) and (\ref{E:Second_Moment_XY_n}).
+The integrand (with respect to $dr$) on the right-hand side of (\ref {E:Second_Moment_XY_n}) is of the form

-where $\varphi\in \mathcal{B}(\bar{D}_+\times \bar{D}_-)$, $\phi=\phi_{+}\in \mathcal{B}(\bar{D}_{+})$ and $\mu=(\frac{1}{N}\sum_{i}\1_{x_i},\,\frac{1}{N}\sum_{j}\1_{y_j})\in E_N$.
+where $\varphi\in\mathcal{B}(\bar{D}_+\times\bar{D}_-)$, $\phi =\phi _{+}\in\mathcal{B}(\bar{D}_{+})$ and $\mu=(\frac{1}{N}\sum_{i}\1 _{x_i}, \frac{1}{N}\sum_{j}\1_{y_j})\in E_N$.
 We define

-In $P^{(1,1)}_t(\phi\varphi)$, we view $\phi\varphi$ as the function of two variables $(a,b)\mapsto\phi(a)\varphi(a,b)$; in $P^{(2,1)}_t(\phi\varphi)$, we view $\phi\varphi$ as the function of three variables $(a_1,a_2, b)\mapsto\phi(a_1)\varphi(a_2,b)$.
-The definition of $P^{(*)}_t$ is motivated by the fact that $f(s,\mu):= P^{(*)}_{T-s}\< \phi_+\varphi,\,\mu^+\otimes \mu^+\otimes \mu^-\>$ is of the same form as the function in Corollary \ref{Cor:KeyMtgAnnihilatingDiffusionModel}.
+In $P^{(1,1)}_t(\phi\varphi)$, we view $\phi\varphi$ as the function of two variables $(a,b)\mapsto\phi(a)\varphi(a,b)$; in $P^{(2,1)}_t(\phi \varphi)$, we view $\phi\varphi$ as the function of three variables $(a_1,a_2, b)\mapsto\phi(a_1)\varphi(a_2,b)$.
+The definition of $P^{(*)}_t$ is motivated by the fact that $f(s,\mu):= P^{(*)}_{T-s}\langle \phi_+\varphi, \mu^+\otimes\mu^+\otimes\mu^-\rangle$ is of the same form as the function in Corollary~\ref{Cor:KeyMtgAnnihilatingDiffusionModel}.